-The second lecture in Banned Books In America – The Politics of Sex, Misogyny and Religion series examines what key elements push literary classics by authors ranging from Mark Twain to Toni Morrison off the shelves of public school libraries.
+The second lecture in Banned Books In America – The Politics of Sex, Misogyny and Religion series examined what key elements push literary classics by authors ranging from Mark Twain to Toni Morrison off the shelves of public school libraries.

 Throughout the years books have been banned for themes and characters that flaunt a disregard for current mores and sensibilities.
 Many of these titles are surprising to us today as we now consider them classics.